Housing / FAQs

 Can I apply for an apartment upon arrival?

 Since apartments require a payment in order to make reservations, and only few apartments are able to collect the payment via credit card, students might have to complete the application process in Fullerton.
 During the application process, students might have to stay in a hotel.
-Please contact the International Students & Scholars office to request a list of local apartments and hotels.

 Do I need to sign a contract?